 Bad Boy Blues

-When Elliott McKinley fled her former life for the luxe vacation town of Evergreen Cove she wasn’t looking to be saved… until a flat tire leaves her stranded.
-Now she can’t stop thinking about the mysterious stranger who swooped in to help and left only his first name…
+When Elliott McKinley flees her former life for the upscale vacation town of Evergreen Cove, she isn't looking to be saved.
+Then a flat tire leaves her stranded, and a stranger with easy confidence and a warm smile turns her whole day around — then disappears, leaving nothing but his first name.

 Excerpt